-Nick Winkler of FOX25 did a special report on Philadelphia Church of God which was aired on November 24 and 25, 2008 in two segments.
+Nick Winkler of FOX25 did a special news report on Philadelphia Church of God which was aired on November 24 and 25, 2008 in two segments.

 Part two of this special report examined the “perfect church” facade shown to the general public, while exposing another, shadier side.
 (See Part two below.)